 Boppy/Breastfeeding Pillow

 While I don’t normally recommend these in the hospital, I think that they can be more helpful when you’re nursing to make sure pressure stays off your surgical area.
-That’s harder to do with our hospital pillows (but not un-doable).
+That’s harder to do with our hospital pillows (but not un-doable, you can ask for extra pillows).
+You can always bring your own pillow to have before/after your cesarean delivery.

-Ok guys, that’s about it as far as what’s different.
-Don’t forget to also get dad to pack a bag, and to also pack a baby bag!
+Ok, guys, that’s about it as far as what’s different.
+Don’t forget to also get dad to pack a bag, and it’s a good idea to also pack a baby bag!

-Pro Tip: Don’t bring up all of baby’s stuff (especially the car seat) until you’re headed into the final stretch.
+Pro Tip: Don’t bring up all of the baby’s stuff (especially the car seat) to your hospital room until you’re about to take baby home.
 It will just crowd your room!

-And if you’re not quite ready for the full prenatal class — check-out my free beginning class:
+And if you’re not quite ready for the full prenatal class — check out my Free Beginning Prenatal Class:

 Leave a Reply